zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-unbuffered-async.md

 - Selecting multiple data from your database asynchronously
 - Loading data retrieved on demand (similar to `buffered = false`)

 In this example, we will start by using Dapper Plus to make the setup easier by using the [CreateTable](https://dapper-plus.net/create-table) method and [BulkInsert](https://dapper-plus.net/bulk-insert) method.
-Then, showing how to use the `QueryUnbufferedAsync` method from Dapper in a `foreach` statement using the `await` keyword and `ConfigureAwait` method:
+Then,  we’ll show how to use the `QueryUnbufferedAsync` method from Dapper in a `foreach` statement using the `await` keyword and `ConfigureAwait` method:

 ```csharp